Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

+Practitioners can use representation erasure to achieve the same goals as occlusion sensitivity: to measure how sensitive a model is to a particular part of the removed input.
+Even though this method focuses on natural language explanations, it can be modified and applied to other types of problems.
+Compared to occlusion sensitivity, this method has a couple of benefits.
+First, representation erasure can handle combinations of erasures.
+It becomes possible to take into account co-occurring input features.
+Second, representation erasure is efficient because RL is used to find the minimum change that causes the model's prediction to change.
+In contrast, occlusion sensitivity requires the practitioner to sweep the entire image in a brute force manner.

-\textbf{Meaningful Perturbation.} \shortciteA{fong2017interpretable} formally defines an explanation as a meta-predictor, which is a rule that predicts the output of a black box $f$ to certain inputs.
+\textbf{Meaningful Perturbation.} \cite{fong2017interpretable} defines an explanation as a meta-predictor, which is a rule that predicts the output of a black box $f$ to certain inputs $x$.
 For example, the explanation for a classifier that identifies a bird in an image can be defined as

 where $f(\boldsymbol{x}) = +1$ means a bird is present and $\boldsymbol{X}_c$ is the set of all images that the DNN predicts a bird exists.
 Given a specific image $\boldsymbol{x}^0$ and a DNN $f$, the visualization is generated via perturbation to identify sensitive areas of $\boldsymbol{x}^0$ with respect to the output $f(\boldsymbol{x}^0)$ formulated as a local explanation (``local'' to $\boldsymbol{x}^0$) by the author.
-The author defines three kinds perturbations to delete information from image, i)~\textit{constant}, replacing region with a constant value ii)~\textit{noise}, adding noise to the region, and iii)~\textit{blur}, blurring the region area, and generating explainable visualization respectively. \\
+The author defines three kinds of perturbations to delete information from image, i)~\textit{constant}, replacing region with a constant value ii)~\textit{noise}, adding noise to the region, and iii)~\textit{blur}, blurring the region area, and generating explainable visualization respectively.

+A practitioner can use meaningful perturbation to find regions in the input that the model's output is sensitive to, similar to the previous perturbation-based methods.
+In contrast to said methods, information is never entirely removed from the image, and the amount of perturbation is kept to a minimum.
+Because of this, the resulting heatmap is more concentrated around the region of interest, and the number of spurious areas is far less compared to the other methods.
+From a practitioner's perspective, this makes for more easily interpretable heatmaps.

-\textbf{Prediction Difference Analysis.} \shortciteA{zintgraf2017visualizing} proposes a rigorous approach to delete information from an input and measure its influence accordingly.
-The method is based on~\shortcite{robnik2008explaining}, which evaluates the effect of feature $x_i$ with respect to class $c$ by calculating the prediction difference between $p(c \mid \boldsymbol{x}_{-i})$ and $p(c \mid \boldsymbol{x})$ using the marginal probability
+\textbf{Prediction Difference Analysis.} \cite{zintgraf2017visualizing} proposes a rigorous approach to delete information from an input and measure its influence accordingly.
+The method is based on~\cite{robnik2008explaining}, which evaluates the effect of feature $x_i$ with respect to class $c$ by calculating the prediction difference between $p(c \mid \boldsymbol{x}_{-i})$ and $p(c \mid \boldsymbol{x})$ using the marginal probability

 where $\boldsymbol{x}$ denotes all input features, $\boldsymbol{x}_{-i}$ denotes all features except $x_i$, and the sum iterates over all possible values of $x_i$.
 The prediction difference, also called {\em relevance value} in the paper, is then calculated by